greentfrapp/project-asimov/guide_bias_i.md

 <img class="comic" width="250px" src="{{ "/assets/guide/comics/harmsofrep_inverted.png" | relative_url }}" alt="The Reality-Representation Cycle.">
 </div>

 In that case, what does an unharmful representation look like?
-Two possible alternatives are accurate representations and ideal representations.
+Two possible alternatives to consider are accurate representations and ideal representations.

 #### Accurate Representations

 Yes, the Google Image results in April 2015 were dominated by white males.
-But technically, in 2014, 4% of the 500 companies on the US S&P 1500 had female CEOs <dt-cite cite="ey2015women"></dt-cite>.
+But technically, in 2014, only 4% of the 500 companies on the US S&P 1500 had female CEOs <dt-cite cite="ey2015women"></dt-cite>.
 This means that if the search results replicated this 4% proportion of females, we might consider this as an **accurate** representation.

 On the other hand, search results that have zero female images would be obviously inaccurate.
 Such results would be perpetuating false and exaggerated gender stereotypes.

 #### Ideal Representations

 In March 2015, the New York Times ran an article titled "Fewer Women Run Big Companies Than Men Named John" <dt-cite cite="wolfers2015fewer"></dt-cite>.
-This contributed to a growing literature on gender inequality, founded on the conviction that gender should not matter for most careers.
+This contributed to a growing literature on gender inequality.
 Such literature describes an ideal world where the gender distribution of CEOs is equal, or at least similar to the gender distribution of the general population.
-Search results that stray from this would be **unideal representations**.
+Search results that reproduce this equality would be an **ideal** representation.

 Representations both embed and influence unwritten norms and values.
 Following the cycle between representation and reality, we can make the world a better place by first *seeing* it as a better place.
 In our example, the presence of more gender- and race-diverse search results for "CEO" can encourage non-white non-male candidates to go from minority to mainstream.

 #### Accuracy versus Idealism

 There is merit behind both an accurate representation and an ideal representation.
-But in an imperfect world, any representation cannot be both accurate and ideal.
-Decisions and compromises have to be made about what is important for the given application.
+But in an imperfect world, representations cannot be both accurate and ideal.
+Decisions and compromises have to be made about which is more important for the given application.

 Imagine if a company's internal personnel directory tries to give an ideal and fair representation of a query for the company's regional managers.
-That would defeat the purpose of the directory.
+That would probably defeat the purpose of the directory.
 On the other hand, people often use Google to learn more about the world.
-Maybe presenting a fairer representation could eventually make the real world a fairer place.
+Maybe presenting a more equal representation could eventually make the real world a more equal place.
 As always, making the right choice requires knowledge about the context.

 <!-- Since we are talking about Google, let's have a quick peek at another example of representative harm in Google Translate.
 Other examples of representative harms include stereotypes learned in word embedding models <dt-cite cite="caliskan2017semantics,zhao2018gender,garg2018word"></dt-cite> and image captioning models <dt-cite cite="zhao2017men,hendricks2018women"></dt-cite>. -->